ZenMagick/ZenMagick/plugins/cron/Readme.txt

 Creating new jobs
 =================
-A cron job as defined by this plugin is the name of a class (accessible via ZMLoader) that implements the included interface ZMCronJob.
+A cron job as defined by this plugin is the name of a class (accessible via class loader) that implements the included interface ZMCronJob.
 There is a sample class included in the jobs folder to illustrate this.